Foxboro state senator would gain North Attleboro, Attleboro wards under proposed redistricting

-No, you haven’t moved, but if proposed redistricting by the state Legislature is approved, Rausch, D-Needham, will see North Attleboro and the precincts in Attleboro she represents switch to the district now represented by Feeney, D-Foxboro.
+No, you haven’t moved, but if proposed redistricting by the state Legislature is approved, Rausch, D-Needham, will see North Attleboro and the precincts in Attleboro she represents switch to the district now represented by Feeney, a Democrat.
 Currently, the city is split between two districts, with Rausch’s including Wards 1, 2 and 3A and the rest represented by Feeney.
+Under the proposed map, Rausch's district would continue to encompass the towns of Plainville, Norfolk and Wrentham.
+She would also pick up towns and precincts to the north and west, including all those in her hometown of Needham.

 Feeney would, in turn, give up the towns of Seekonk and Rehoboth, which would join a new senatorial district that includes communities currently represented by Sen. Marc Pacheco, D-Taunton.
 Feeney’s old district would also lose the towns of Medfield and Walpole but gain all of the precincts of Sharon.

+“I am eager to learn more about the communities and the additional residents I have the opportunity to represent in a newly drawn legislative district,” Feeney said in an emailed statement to The Foxboro Reporter.
+“Losing communities that I have had the honor of representing since I took office is not a transition that I take lightly.
+I have made many deep partnerships and lasting friendships, and I feel deeply connected to the people that make our communities tick and have become attached to the unique character of each of the towns I represent.
+This process is never easy, but it is necessary for democracy.”

-The Joint Redistricting Committee of the state Legislature unveiled the draft maps for all 200 House and Senate districts Tuesday at a virtual public hearing on the decennial redistricting at the Statehouse.
+The Joint Redistricting Committee of the state Legislature unveiled the draft maps for all 200 House and Senate districts at the Statehouse Tuesday at a virtual public hearing on the decennial redistricting.
 This year, the process was delayed because the COVID-19 pandemic held up the traditional spring release of U.S. Census population data until mid-August.

 The proposed districts incorporate new census data that showed the state has grown older, less white and more populated during the past decade.